-TDA contends that prospective students seeking to enter tertiary education have neither the information nor the guidance that will enable them to make the choices that are best for their future careers.
-Students who may be better suited to a VET education in TAFE are directed towards universities because:
+Prospective students seeking to enter tertiary education currently have neither the information nor

+'The current demand-driven funding model for universities risks supply of higher education graduates outweighing the jobs in the economy needing those levels of skills and knowledge.' the guidance that will enable them to make the choices that are best for their future careers.
+Students who may be better suited to a VET education in TAFE are